-Similarly, there are no distance selling (internet) pharmacy providers whose premises are registered in Hartlepool.
-However there is an extant grant for one new distance selling pharmacy with a Hartlepool address approved under this last remaining exemption category.
-Patients living in the Borough may already access any of the 382 NHS distance selling pharmacies contracted and registered in England7, or in any UK location; such is the nature of that pharmacy business.
+Until very recently, there were no distance selling (internet) pharmacy providers whose premises are registered in Hartlepool.
+At the time of consultation of this PNA in spring 2022, there was an extant grant for one such pharmacy with a Hartlepool address approved under this last remaining exemption category.
+This pharmacy opened 1st June 2022 however patients living in the Borough could already, and may continue to access any of the 382 NHS distance selling pharmacies contracted and registered in England, or in any UK location; such is the nature of that pharmacy business.
 A pharmacy with a 'distance selling' exemption contract is not permitted to provide essential pharmaceutical services face-to-face on the premises.
 However, any pharmacy with registered premises in Hartlepool may also offer 'distance-selling' or 'remote access' to services to the local population in the Borough and beyond by advertising or otherwise making available their NHS services, including via the internet.